-(a) no court shall take cognisance of any crime punishable under section 138 except upon a complaint, in writing, made by the payee or, as the case may be, the holder in due course of the cheque;
+(a) no court shall take cognizance of any offence punishable under section 138 except upon a complaint, in writing, made by the payee or, as the case may be, the holder in due course of the cheque;

-(b) such complaint should be filed within one month of the date on which the cause of action arises under clause (c) of the proviso to section 138:
+(b) such complaint is made within one month of the date on which the cause of action arises under clause (c) of the proviso to section 138:

-Provided that the Court may take the cognisance of a complaint after the prescribed period if the complainant satisfies the Court that he had sufficient cause for not making a complaint within such period.
+Provided that the cognizance of a complaint may be taken by the Court after the prescribed period if the complainant satisfies the Court that he had sufficient cause for not making a complaint within such period.